Pierre Png

 Pierre Png Tiang Huat (born 29 October 1973) is a Singaporean actor, comedian and businessman.
 He is known for starring in multiple Singaporean MediaCorp's Channel 5 and Channel 8's dramas which include The Gentlemen and When Duty Calls.

 Early in his career, he was known for playing the comedic role of an architect named Anthony Phua Chu Beng in the long-running sitcom Phua Chu Kang Pte Ltd. He is also known for his role as a troubled and unhappy husband in the 2008 year-end blockbuster period drama The Little Nyonya, and as a villain in 2013 drama The Journey: A Voyage, the latter for which he won the Star Awards for Best Actor.
 In 2018, he appeared in the Hollywood film Crazy Rich Asians.

 Early life

-Png was born on 29 October 1973 in Singapore, and was educated at St Gabriel's Primary School and Holy Innocents' High School.
+Png was born on 29 October 1973 in Singapore, of Peranakan Chinese descent.
+He was educated at St Gabriel's Primary School and Holy Innocents' High School.